descope/python-sdk/README.md

 ### Enchanted Link

-Send an email containing three numbered links to a user.
+Using the Enchanted Link APIs allow enables users to sign in by clicking a link delivered to their email address.
+The email will include 3 different links, and the user will have to click the right one, based on the 2-digit number that is displayed when initiating the authentication process.

 This method is similar to [Magic Link](#magic-link) but differs in two major ways:

-- The user must choose the correct link according to a number that's displayed on the web page they're trying to log into
+- The user must choose the correct link out of the three, instead of having just one single link.
 - This supports cross-device clicking, meaning the user can try to log in on one device, like a computer, while clicking the link on another device, for instance a mobile phone.